-Another major difference in the EU capital rules relative to the CFTC rules is that the EU framework establishes a substantially lower dollar minimum capital requirement.
+Another major difference in the UK PRA capital rules relative to the CFTC rules is that the PRA framework establishes a substantially lower dollar minimum capital requirement.
 One of the elements of the CFTC Bank-Based Capital Approach is that nonbank SDs must maintain "an amount of common equity tier 1 capital of at least \$20 million."
-In stark contrast, the EU requires its nonbank SDs to comply with a minimum initial capital requirement of EUR 5 million of common equity tier 1 capital.
+In stark contrast, the PRA requires its nonbank SDs to comply with a minimum initial capital requirement of GBD 750,000 of base capital requirement.
 This, on its face, demonstrates a fatal lack of comparability.
-To compensate for this gap, one of the conditions set forth in the Proposed Order is for EU nonbank SDs to "maintain a minimum level of fundamental capital" of at least \$20 million.33
+To compensate for this gigantic gap, one of the conditions set forth in the Proposed Order is for PRA-designated UK nonbank SDs to "maintain a minimum level of common equity tier 1 capital" of at least \$20 million.
+8